 For regular users, the MacBook Air will probably offer the most bang for your buck.
 It’s fast and more than capable of running everyday tasks, like web browsing, emails and word processing.
 The Air’s price point helps make it especially popular among students and people looking for a personal-use laptop.

 If you’re on a budget but need more power, don’t worry — a Pro is still within reach!
 Apple computers hold up especially well over time.
-Thanks to its premium components, a used MacBook can help you save big without sacrificing quality.
+Thanks to their premium components, a used MacBook can help you save big without sacrificing quality.
 Our used MacBook Pros and Airs can help you save hundreds off retail prices.

 Buy or Trade In Your MacBook With Gazelle